 Sugar is one of the main causes of dental problems.
-Sugary drinks are also major source of sugars in the diets of pre-teens and teens.
-As a result, consuming sugary drinks may lead to increased risk of cavities for children, and obesity and type 2 diabetes for the entire population.
+It attracts bacteria that can cause diseases that affect the health of your teeth and gums.
+As a result, consuming sugary drinks may lead to an increased risk of cavities and other issues.

-Drinking water keeps you hydrated without the added sugars, calories, sodium, and saturated fats, and it helps your body to get rid of waste.
-Fluoridated drinking water also has added oral health benefits – protecting teeth against cavities.
+Drinking water keeps you hydrated without added sugars or acids.
+It also helps your body rinse away the harmful bacteria and acids from eating.
+Fluoridated drinking water also has added oral health benefits, like protecting your teeth against cavities.

-Parents, caregivers and teachers: Talk to your children about maintaining good oral health in a fun way by using CDA’s teaching resources.
+Talk to your children about maintaining good oral health in a fun way by using the Canadian Dental Association’s teaching resources.

-Know what’s in your food: Read the Nutrition Facts table and the ingredient list on packaged foods.
-Check out CDA’s sugar smart videos on muffins, yoghurt, ketchup and dried fruit.
+Read the Nutrition Facts table and the ingredient list on packaged foods.
+Check out the Canadian Dental Association’s sugar smart videos on muffins, yoghurt, ketchup, and dried fruit.

 Canada’s Food Guide:

 Unlockfood.ca by Dietitians of Canada